meghan06/XPS13-73902in1/README.md

 ### Undervolting:

 - Please refer to [zearp's](https://github.com/zearp/Nucintosh#undervolting) undervolting guide.
-- I found `./voltageshift offset -80 -75 -75` to work pretty well, YMMV and please be careful when doing this.
+- I found the following to be pretty stable on my machine, YMMV and please be careful when doing this.

+ 		./voltageshift offset -80 -75 -75